-Genetically modified organisms (GMO) or microorganisms (GMMO) are genetically modified organisms or microorganisms in which genetic material has been purposely altered through genetic engineering in a way that does not occur naturally.
+GMO'S or GMMO'S are genetically modified organisms or microorganisms in which genetic material has been purposely altered through genetic engineering in a way that does not occur naturally.

 If GMOs or GMMOs do NOT meet the definition of a toxic or infectious substance, they must be assigned to the category of Genetically Modified Organisms or Genetically Modified Microorganisms, UN3245.
 GMOs or GMMOs do NOT need to be classified as such when shipped within the United States.